-Musee d’Orsay is open every day except Monday from 9am to 6pm, with a late night on Thursdays to 9.45pm.
-Adult admission to the permanent exhibition is 9 Euros (2012 prices), although EU citizens aged 25 and under are allowed entry for free (you’ll need to take your passport though).
-You can also get free access to Musée d’Orsay with the Paris Pass.
+Musee d’Orsay is open every day except Monday from 9.30am to 6.30pm, with a late night on Thursdays to 9.30pm.
+Adult admission to the permanent exhibition is 14 Euros (2019 prices), although EU citizens aged 25 and under are allowed entry for free (you’ll need to take your passport though).

 LOCATION & CONTACT